nalgeon/sqlean/docs/unicode.md

-# unicode: Unicode support for SQLite
+# unicode: Unicode Support for SQLite

 Implements case-insensitive string comparison for Unicode strings.
 Has no external dependencies (like libicu).
 Adapted from [sqlite3_unicode](https://github.com/Zensey/sqlite3_unicode).